kalekundert/autoprop/README.rst

   classes that are intended to be immutable.
 Note that ``autoprop.immutable`` is an alias for ``@autoprop.cache(policy='immutable')``.

+You can also manually force every cached property to be recalculated, regardless of their policies, by calling ``autoprop.clear_cache(obj)`` on the object.

 Details
 =======
 Besides having the right prefix, there are two other criteria that methods must